continuitydrift/eth-denver-2022/README.md

 * March 10th: Part two Published (~7 chapters).
 Abstract art and instrumental music released on Crescendo
 * March 17th: Part three Published (~7 chapters).
 Possible buy-backs of NFTs for original value in Algo/Yarn, from project wallet.

+# Chapter Outline

+1. Chase is on his way by train to the conference.
+Meets an older couple.
+Gets sick.
+2. Matty misses her family.
+Goes to a yoga class.
+3. Marcus gets fired.
+Agrees to meet Damien later.
+4. Sunitha gives a speech about Glider Guns.
+Will be performing later in the week.
+5. Marcus talks to Nico about Reincarnate.
+6. Chase chats with the pseudoghost online.
+Goes to temple performance and meets Sunitha.
+7. Babacar explains his procedural narrative generation game to Matty.
+He tells Chase he isn't the pseudoghost.
+8. Chase invites Babacar to the ski resort to work on Reincarnate.
+9. Nico meets Sunitha in virtual reality.
+Muses about project.
+10. Babacar is streaming a narrative board game he invented, called septagons.
+11.
+12.
+13.
+14.
+15.
+16.
+17.
+18.
+19.

 # Updates

 ## 2/27